The Hitchhiker's Guide to SQL Injection prevention

 SELECT * FROM users WHERE name='Bobby';DROP TABLE users; -- '

-Call it injection?
+Call it an injection?
 Wrong.
-It's improperly formatted string literal.
+It's an improperly formatted string literal.

 SELECT * FROM users WHERE name='Bobby\';DROP TABLE users; -- '

 Let's take another canonical example,